Ruth Hardy: Career

 After relocating to Vermont, Hardy served as executive director of the Open Door Clinic in Middlebury, Vermont.
 In addition, she worked as assistant budget director at Middlebury College, and director of government grants at Planned Parenthood of Northern New England.
 She also served as executive director of Emerge Vermont, which recruits and trains women to run for public office.

 Hardy served three terms on Middlebury-area school boards and was chairwoman of Middlebury's Mary Hogan School Board, co-chairwoman of the Addison Central Supervisory Union Unification Charter Committee, and Chair of the Addison Central School District Finance Committee.
 She is a graduate of the Snelling Center's Vermont Leadership Institute.

 Vermont Senate

 In early 2018, incumbent Democrat Claire D. Ayer announced that she would not be a candidate for reelection to the Vermont Senate in the two-member at-large Addison County Senate District.
 Hardy announced her candidacy in May.
 In the November general election, Hardy and incumbent Democrat Christopher Bray were the top two finishers.

 At the start of her Senate term, Hardy was appointed to the Committees on Education and Agriculture, and was named clerk of the Agriculture Committee.
 In addition, she was named to the Senate's special panel on sexual harassment and the Joint Committee on Judicial Retention.
+She has been re-elected three times in 2020, 2022, and 2024.
+She currently serves on the Finance Committee and Natural Resources and Energy Committee.